 Figure \ref{galilean} shows a numerical comparison between the reflection coefficient calculated using either the Galilean or Lorentz Doppler-shifts in the grid equivalent admittance.
 For the case of oblique TM incidence, it can be seen in Figure \ref{galilean}(a) that the Galilean results start to deviate significantly from the rigorous Lorentz approach for velocities larger than $0.1c$.
 A similar trend was observed for other metallic gratings with different dimensions.

-On the other hand, Figure \ref{galilean}(b) shows that for normal TM incidence, the Galilean approximation does not predict the splitting of the diffraction resonances around 60 GHz, different from the rigorous relativistic theory.
+On the other hand, Figure \ref{galilean}(b) shows that for normal TM incidence, the Galilean approximation fails to capture the splitting of the diffraction resonances around 60 GHz, different from the rigorous relativistic theory.
 This can be easily explained noting that under normal incidence conditions ($k_x=0$), the Galilean Doppler transformation predicts erroneously that $\omega' = \omega$ and $k_x' = k_x$.
 Consequently, the results obtained with this approximation are completely insensitive to the modulation speed for normal incidence, very different from the rigorous relativistic treatment of the problem via the Lorentz transformations.